 We understood but asked if they could take our bags.
 ‘Oh aye, we can squeeze them in the boot.’

 What a relief to get rid of the luggage because as we walked downhill everywhere was thronging.
 The smell of burning flesh, clothes, furniture – everything – clung to our nostrils.
 We managed to get a bus out to the farm and stayed there for most of the war.

-I never went back to Belfast because I got a job in Saintfield and worked there until my eyes took really bad and I had to see a specialist who saved my sight.
+I never went back to Belfast until much later because I got a job in Saintfield and worked there until my eyes took really bad and I had to see a specialist who saved my sight.

 Without Mum, the world is sadder

 Without Mum, hearts are crushed

 Without Mum, life is less appealing